Skip to Content

 Christmas market shoppers in a cave decorated with light sculptures.

 The caves are unique among Christmas markets because they have entry fees.
 Admission for adults (ages 12+) is €9 during the week and €10 on weekends.
-Children aged 5-11 are €5 every day.
+Children aged 5-11 are €5 during the week and €6 on weekends.
 Tickets are booked in half-hour windows and admission is limited to ensure the caves don’t get too crowded.

 Tickets must be purchased online in advance, and we recommend buying them as soon as you have an idea of your schedule.
 They can sell out, especially on weekends in December.
 You can buy multiple tickets at the same time, if you want to visit both caves, for instance, or one cave and other attractions in Valkenburg.